Norton Women’s Doula Program works to improve health outcomes for Black mothers

 Additional resources for patients

-If patients do not meet the criteria for the program, doulas still can connect patients with local resources to assist with access to healthy food, transportation to and from provider visits, housing, and support for legal issues.
+Doulas can connect patients with local resources to assist with access to healthy food, transportation to and from provider visits, housing and support for legal issues.

 Get Our Monthly Newsletter